bethtelford/helo-redo/README.md

    * Remove Auth, Dashboard, Form, and Post from the component.
    * Instead bring in routes from routes.js and render it instead of the other components.
    * The Nav component should remain, as this will show on almost every view.
+* Open Nav.js.
-      * The Nav component should not render if the current view is the Auth view.
+  * The Nav component should not render anything if the current view is the Auth view.
     * Use the location object found on props (this.props.location.pathname) to programatically check which view the user is currently on.
-If the path is '/', hide the Nav component.
+If the path is '/', the Nav component should not return anything.
     * The location object is put onto props by react-router kind of like the match object, where you can find your routing parameters.
+    * <strong>IMPORTANT: Try to learn about this.props.location.pathname on your own, but if you get stuck the mentors can help explain what it is.</strong>
   * If you open your application in the browser you should see the navbar in every view but Auth.
 * Create the 'Home', 'New Post', and 'Logout' buttons in the Nav component.
   * 'Home' should navigate to the Dashboard view.
   * 'New Post' should navigate to the New Post view.